Data-X01/PsychLing-101/README.md

 ## 5. Commit, push & open a pull request

 ⚠️ Large‑file warning!
-GitHub rejects individual files ≥ 100 MB unless they are stored with Git LFS [Git LFS](https://git-lfs.com/).
+GitHub rejects individual files ≥ 100 MB unless they are stored with [Git LFS](https://git-lfs.com/).
 If any file in your experiment folder is ≥ 100 MB (for example images.zip), you need to track it with [Git LFS](https://git-lfs.com/).
 For this follow the "Optional" steps in the code snippet below.

 ```bash
 # Stage the entire experiment folder